 What is a Lifeline / Community Alarm / Telecare?

 Community Alarm, Telecare System, Personal Alarm or Panic Button, are all names used for the Lifeline Alarm system.
 A Lifeline Alarm consists of the button you wear and a small box that sits near your telephone.
 The button has a range of around 50m, thus covers your home and garden.
 The button is lightweight and showerproof.
 It plugs in simply alongside your existing telephone and does not affect your WiFi connection.

 How the Contact Care Lifeline Alarm works:

 When the button is pressed the unit makes a call through to our Call Centre (in East Anglia), answered by a Trained Operator, who will immediately see all your details on their screen.
 You can communicate through the unit, The operator will call one of your local emergency contacts or emergency services if needed.

 If you are too far from the unit to speak to us or to hear our voice (in the garden or the bathroom for example) we will contact your local friend or local family member to come check on you and the situation.
 So even without speaking to us, you know someone will be around shortly.

 So, Press your button and you are through to a real person, who speaks to you by name, and can help.
-Our call center is staffed 24 hours a day, every single day of the year.
+Our call centre is staffed 24 hours a day, every single day of the year.

 The ‘Little Red Button’ can be worn around your neck (pendant alarm) or your wrist.
 It is small, shower-proof and easy to press.
 The indented shape of the button however, makes it difficult to set off accidently.

 How is the Lifeline Alarm installed?

 When you call or email us we will arrange a convenient time to visit and install your alarm.